erhant/crypto-notes/content/zkhack/5-zkEVM-and-zkID.md

 _Note_: They are using Groth16.
 They have made a generic circuit that handles many many operations within.
 The operation itself is given as a public variable.
 Groth16 also helps generate these proofs on Mobile phones!
 They think it will take around 1 second to generate the proof.

 _Note_: They aim to expand the queries (such as `eq`, `lt`) to provide more functionality.
-They are also developing a platform for Issuer’s to onboard the PolygonID without worrying about key-management, and they can provide validator nodes for the blockchain that hosts the smart contract for verification.
+They are also developing a platform for Issuer's to onboard the PolygonID without worrying about key-management, and they can provide validator nodes for the blockchain that hosts the smart contract for verification.
 They also plan on providing KYC for this!